euphorie/osha.oiradoc/docs/manuals/editor2.rst

 The following fields are available:

     * **Title**:
-        The title will appear prominently above the profile question, in the beginning of the OiRA tool, during the **Preparation** phase of the risk assessment, and also inside the navigation of the tool.
+        In the client, the title will appear prominently above the profile question.
+The end-user will see it in the beginning of the OiRA tool, during the **Preparation** phase of the risk assessment, and also inside the navigation of the tool.

         Don't put a full-stop after the title.
 A number isn't needed, either.